 J.M.
 Pile Hall

 Constructed in 1932 as the primary residence hall for women on the Wayne State College campus, J.M.
 Pile Hall has enjoyed a certain stature as a student favorite over the past 80 years.
-After eight decades of continued use, however, the building and infrastructure had suffered, leading to concerns that the residence hall could no longer meet the needs and preferences of new student life.
+After eight decades of continued use, however, the building and infrastructure had suffered, leading to concerns that the residence hall could no longer meet the needs and preferences of modern student life.